apsillers/lords-of-the-fey/README.md

 Lords of the Fey
 =======

-A multiplayer fantasy-themed turn-based strategy game that you can play in your browser, using rules based on [Battle for Wesnoth](http://www.wesnoth.org).
+A multiplayer fantasy-themed turn-based strategy game that you can play in your browser.
+The game's rules and artwork are based on [Battle for Wesnoth](http://www.wesnoth.org).

 The server requires: